diogotcorreia/master-thesis/docs/content/ch06-discussion.typ

 Firstly, a second iteration of #TheTool should be developed, learning from the results obtained in this degree project.
-For example, it would beneficial to be able to automatically assign features to each detected issue instead of relying on manual labeling.
+For example, it would be beneficial to be able to automatically assign features to each detected issue instead of relying on manual labeling.
 This new tool could then be evaluated against this project's results, available in @detailed-results and the accompanying repository.